UHAS gets new Vice Chancellor

 Professor Gyapong succeeds Professor Fred Newton Binka, the Vice Chancellor of the University whose term of office ended in July.

-Professor Kofi Anyidoho, Chairman of the University Council, who inducted Professor Gyapong described him as 'dynamic, a visionary and effective leader capable of consolidating gains made by the University in the last four years.'
+Professor Kofi Anyidoho, Chairman of the University UHAS Council, who inducted Professor Gyapong described him as “dynamic, a visionary and effective leader capable of consolidating gains made by the University in the last four years.”

 He said his main goal is to facilitate a vibrant intellectual climate that would stimulate innovative research and community engagement.